marcusoftnet/marcusoftnet.github.io/_posts/2018-09-22-reflections-on-scaling-after-agile-greece.md

 Well, I don't.
 In fact, I always try to ensure that the Bungsu story is an inspirational story that by all means is true.
 But I also suspect that you have a very different context and cannot apply the tools in the same way as we did; when the roof falls in, on a hospital running with loss and no renewed operational permit.
 And even if you did - you didn't have Dr Lillian, Ibu Elsye or a crazy Swede.

 Read the story ([DO IT!, DO IT NOW!](https://www.amazon.com/Salvation-hospital-Indonesia-reshape-company/dp/1719485135/ref=sr_1_2_twi_pap_2?ie=UTF8&qid=1537619450&sr=8-2&keywords=Marcus+Hammarberg)), be inspired by others but don't apply their concepts straight off.
-Think about **why** they did what they did and apply those prinicples to find your practices, when they make sense.
+Think about **why** they did what they did and apply those principles to find your practices, when they make sense.

-### Or facting them into do what you want
+### Or fact-ing them into do what you want

 The best keynote was left for last.
 I've never cried before at an IT presentation (saved my own when I too emotional about the ... people ... that was restored) - but the last keynote by Linda Rising had me in tears.